 Exceptional Iceland – The Golden Circle, Glacier Lagoon and Reykjavik

-- Car Hire: 5 nights/6 days hire is included including Sat Nav, collision waiver and unlimited miles (from October to April a compact 4x4 (Suzuki Grand Vitara or similar) is included in the price.
-From May to September we include a compact 2 wheel drive car (VW golf or similar) with the option to upgrade if clients wish – see ‘Personalise’ for details.
+- Car hire: 5 nights/6 days hire is included including Sat Nav, collision waiver and unlimited miles (from October to April a compact 4x4 (Suzuki Vitara or similar)) is included in the price.
+From May to September we include a compact 2-wheel drive car (VW Golf or similar) with the option to upgrade if clients wish - see ‘Personalise’ tab for details

-- Accommodation: 2 nights Frost and Fire, 2 nights Hotel Ranga and 1 night Hotel Holt
+- Accommodation: 2 nights Frost and Fire, 2 nights Hotel Ranga and 1-night Reykjavik Centrum Hotel

 - Meals: 5 breakfasts

-- A comprehensive guidebook, detailed map of Iceland is provided and comprehensive driving instructions are provided
+- A comprehensive guidebook, detailed map of Iceland and driving instructions are provided

-Iceland’s natural attractions are available to be enjoyed at any time of the year and so whether you want to go in the depths of winter when the Northern Lights may shine or during the summer when the days are never ending – this holiday will provide unforgettable experiences.
+Iceland’s natural attractions are available to be enjoyed at any time of the year and so whether you want to go in the depths of winter when the Northern Lights may shine or during the summer when the days are never-ending – this Iceland holiday will provide unforgettable experiences.

 As this is a self-drive holiday we have outlined what we would recommend as the ideal itinerary, based on our expertise and that of our local partners, but you can travel at your own pace and pick your own priorities for your holiday.
 The opportunities to witness the power of nature within this holiday are plentiful and so you can take your pick.

-A visit to the glacier lagoon is also a must do item in our opinion, getting up close to such vast chunks of glacial ice as they float in the water is a wonderful experience.
+A visit to the glacier lagoon is also a must-do item on any Iceland holiday in our opinion, getting up close to such vast chunks of glacial ice as they float in the water is a wonderful experience.

 Upon arrival at Keflavik Airport, your car will be waiting to be collected.

 Our carefully planned route begins at Keflavik Airport in the south-west corner of Iceland.
 Aside from the main airport, Keflavik is also renowned for the world famous Blue Lagoon where many people enjoy a dip in the soothing and mineral-rich hot springs; an ideal way to relax into your holiday.
-This activity is payable locally and due to its proximity to the airport is normally either a wonderful welcome or farewell activity and a real highlight of your time in Iceland.
+We recommend to book this activity in advance, please contact our Travel Experts for a quote.
+Due to its proximity to the airport it is normally either a wonderful welcome or farewell activity and a real highlight of your time in Iceland.